Ron Holmes

-Ronald Holmes (August 26, 1963 – October 27, 2011) was a professional American football defensive end who played eight seasons in the National Football League for the Tampa Bay Buccaneers and the Denver Broncos.
+Ronald Holmes (August 26, 1963 – October 27, 2011) was an American professional football player who was a defensive end for eight seasons in the National Football League (NFL) for the Tampa Bay Buccaneers and the Denver Broncos.

-A standout defensive end at the University of Washington in Seattle, Holmes won the Pac-10 Morris Trophy and was named an All-American in 1984.
+Holmes played college football for the Washington Huskies in Seattle, winning the Pac-10 Morris Trophy and earning All-American honors in 1984.
 After leading the Huskies to a victory over Oklahoma in the Orange Bowl, Holmes left the school with the all team record in career sacks (28) and sacks in a game (5).
-Holmes was selected eighth overall in the 1985 NFL Draft by Tampa Bay.
+Holmes was selected in the first round with the eighth overall pick in the 1985 NFL draft by Tampa Bay.
 He spent four years with the Bucs before moving on to Denver in 1989 and playing four seasons for the Broncos.

 Holmes ranked second on the Broncos in 1989 with 9 sacks and started in Super Bowl XXIV.
 He was considered to have Pro Bowl talent, but his development was slowed by injuries.

 Holmes was inducted into the UW Husky Hall of Fame in 2001.
 At age 48, he died in 2011 in Dupont, Washington.